Rockerdx/SimplePixabay/README.md

         val intent = Intent(this,PixaBayActivity::class.java)
         intent.putExtra(PixaBayActivity.INTENT.key,"your api key")
-        intent.putExtra(PixaBayActivity.INTENT.query,"flower") // this parameter will be used as query on pixabay intent.putExtra(PixaBayActivity.INTENT.collumn,3) // no of column displayed is the list startActivity(intent)
+        intent.putExtra(PixaBayActivity.INTENT.query,"flower") // this parameter will be used as query on pixabay intent.putExtra(PixaBayActivity.INTENT.collumn,3) // no of column displayed in the list startActivity(intent)
 ```